Maintaining a balanced and nutritious diet can be hard for anyone.

 Elderly Nutrition Tip #4:

-Make eating sociable to counter loss of appetite from loneliness or depression
+Make eating sociable to counter the loss of appetite from loneliness or depression

 Elderly Nutrition Tip #5: